ddev/ddev/docs/content/users/quickstart.md

 ## Drupal

 === "Drupal"
     For all versions of Drupal 8+ the Composer techniques work.
-The settings configuration is done differently for each Drupal version, but the project type is just "drupal".
+The settings configuration is done differently for each Drupal version, but the project type is "drupal".

     ```bash
     mkdir my-drupal-site